priley86/pf4-webcomponents-poc/README.md

 ## Running React/Angular demo

-- React: `yarn storybook:react` (Live demo: https://carbon-custom-elements-react.netlify.com/)
+- React: `yarn storybook:react`
-- Angular: `yarn storybook:angular` (Live demo: https://carbon-custom-elements-angular.netlify.com/)
+- Angular: `yarn storybook:angular`

 ## List of available components

-View available web components at: https://carbon-custom-elements.netlify.com/.
+View available web components at: http://pf4-webcomponents-poc.surge.sh/.
 You can see usage information in several ways:

 1. Clicking the **KNOBS** tab at the bottom and changing values there.
 Most knobs are shown as something like `Button kind (kind)`, where `kind` is the attribute name
 2. Clicking the **ACTION LOGGER** tab at the bottom and interacting with the selected component.
 You may see something like `bx-modal-closed` which typically indicates that an event with such event type is fired.
 You can also expand the twistie to see the details of the event